Taco Bell Cheesy Fiesta Potatoes

 Picking the Right Potato

 It all starts with the perfect potato.
-There are tons of different types, but for cheesy Fiesta potatoes, keep things simple and go with the standard Russet potato.
+There are many different types, but for cheesy Fiesta potatoes, keep things simple and go with the standard Russet potato.

 Russet potatoes are ideal because they have high-starch content, thick skins, and mild flavor.
 The starch helps Russets develop a crispy, even-colored crust when fried, and the mild taste does not overpower any of the other seasoning flavors.